Don't get caught off guard by a recession.

 Despite your best efforts, you might still get caught up in the wave of layoffs that typically accompanies an economic downturn.
 For example, if your company goes out of business, it doesn't matter how much your manager loves you — you're still out of a job.
 But if you take steps to prepare for potential layoffs well in advance, you can make it easier to hop into a new job with a minimum amount of disruption.

 Now is also the time to crank up your networking efforts.
 It's much easier to find a new job through internal referrals than through the application process.
 Get back in touch with any contacts you haven't spoken to recently and work on developing new ones — particularly in companies where you'd love to work in the future.

-If you don't want to necessarily deep dive into your social media account, it's also a good idea to camouflage your nonbusiness accounts so that they won't turn up on a casual Google search of your name — especially if said accounts contain anything that you wouldn't want your future boss to know about.
-One way to make your personal accounts more discrete is to use both your first and middle name as your name for that profile, instead of including your last name.
+If you don't want to necessarily dive deep into your social media accounts, it's also a good idea to camouflage your non-business profiles so that they won't turn up on a casual Google search of your name — especially if said profiles contain anything that you wouldn't want your future boss to know about.
+One way to make your personal accounts more discrete is to use your first and middle name as your name for that profile, instead of including your last name.

-Start job hunting
+Start job hunting for recession-proof jobs

 If you don't work in one of those fields and don't want to switch, you might instead focus on employers that are likely to make it through a tough economic downturn relatively intact.
 These include companies that are leaders in their industries, as well as companies belonging to economic sectors that do well in tough times.
-For example, companies that make consumer staples like toilet paper and toothpaste generally continue to do well during recessions because people need to keep on buying those things even when they’re short on money.
+For example, companies that make consumer staples, like toilet paper and toothpaste, generally continue to do well during recessions because people need to keep on buying those things regardless of the state of the economy.

 Is your resume ready for if the economy takes a turn for the worst?
 Let TopResume check it over for you with a free resume review today!